 Winning your hearing means you keep your license and avoid further consequences.
 However, if the DOR determines that these elements are proven by a preponderance of evidence, your license suspension or revocation will be enforced according to state laws and prior offenses.

-- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Town and Country, MO area after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Town and Country, MO after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in Town and Country, MO
+How to Get a Limited Driving Privilege (Hardship License) in Town and Country, MO

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Town and Country, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like: